 Our function rooms vary in capacity from 2 to 200 people making us the ideal choice for your event.
 All rooms have natural day light and Wi-Fi.

-Whether you are celebrating a signifcant birthday, anniversary or a special event, our team are here to assist.
+Whether you are celebrating a significant birthday, anniversary or a special event, our team are here to assist.
 An extensive range of food and beverages are available to meet your requirements.

 We provide the ideal venue to remember loved ones and to celebrate their lives.
 Our team are experienced in dealing with funeral receptions and your day will be handled with compassion and sensitivity.